nathanielwarner/carletonian-wordpress/wp-content/plugins/yop-poll/readme.txt

 == Changelog ==

+= 6.2.7 =
+* fixed issue with answers set as default not showing selected
+* added an option to choose the location for the notification section.
+When set to "Bottom" scrolling to the top of the poll is disabled

 = 6.2.6 =
-* fixed error showing up when activating the plugin via wp cli
+* fixed error showing up when activating the plugin via cli
 * remove scrolling effect when voting
 * added more parameters to [yop_poll_archive]